The Generous Economy

 Today was a day of errands.
 The mundane kind.
 The kind where you move through the world on autopilot.
 First stop: the post office.
 I shuffled forward in line, half-present the way you get in fluorescent-lit waiting rooms.
 When I finally got to the counter, something pulled me back into the room.
 The young man helping me had a large-lettered tattoo on his forearm.
 Get Rich or Die Tryin’.
 A declaration.
 A life philosophy distilled into five words.
 So I asked him: “Are you rich?”
 He laughed.
 Because no, he was not rich.
 Not even close.
 And when I asked if he was actively investing, the answer was no. Not yet.
 Nobody had ever really set him up with the how.

 That laugh cracked something open.
 Not because it was sad, though there was something in it, but because it was so honest.
 Here was a person with the dream written on his body, the ambition fully intact, and a gap where the map should have been.
 Not a character gap.
 Not a motivation gap.
 An access gap.
-The same gap that shows up in every Aware Trade investigation, at every scale: the people who most need information are the ones the system is least designed to reach.

 So I did what the old economy is not supposed to do.
 I gave him what I had.
 Three book titles.
 A link to free financial courses.
 The name of someone who could set him up with a brokerage account and actually walk him through it.
 Seven minutes.
 Nothing that cost me anything except the decision to pay attention.